Facebook Dating may let you keep secrets from friends and family

 A Facebook representative confirmed testing has kicked off, saying, "We are testing Facebook Dating internally (as we regularly do with new features), but we don't have anything more to share right now."

-CEO Mark Zuckerberg announced Facebook was launching a new dating tool during the company's F8 developers conference in May.
+During Facebook's F8 developers conference in May, CEO Mark Zuckerberg announced the company was launching a new dating tool.

 Discuss: Facebook Dating may let you keep secrets from friends and family